OK, let us enter controversial territory. Normally, you present your case and then get to the punch line. But to set the

 did connect the Tweeter in phase, then we would have to re-jig

-everything and except the Butterworth phase error and other attendant
+everything and accept the Butterworth phase error and other attendant

 problems (did anybody say power response?).